 In most pedunculate cirripedes, the scutum slightly overlaps the scutal margin of the adjacent tergum with unspecialised articulation (Fig. 5A, B).
 In the brachylepadids, a concavity on the apical part of the scutum (tergal notch) articulates with a ridge on the occludent margin of the tergum (scutal auricle) and an upper latus inserts between the scutum and tergum (Fig. 5C-E, Fig. 6B, C, G, H).
 The upper latus articulates with the scutum and tergum (Fig. 5, surfaces x, y) and a narrow articular ridge is present between this surface and the scutal notch.
 In balanomorphs (Fig. 5F, fig. 6D, E, O-Q) the upper latus is lost, and the articulation between the tergum and scutum is deeply interpenetrant; the articular ridge on the scutum fits into an articular furrow on the tergum, the scutal auricle on the tergum fits into the tergal notch on the scutum and the scutal wall of the tergum articulates with the articular furrow on the scutum.
 At the same time, the scutum and tergum of each pair become angled to each other at approximately 45o.

+Figure 5

 In the verrucomorphs, the tergal auricle and scutal notch are also present, and the articulation between the moveable valves is characterised by the development of interpenetrant ridges and grooves (Fig. 4E, G, I, K).
 The articulation between the fixed valves is complex in derived verrucids, and in addition the scutal auricle/tergal notch is set within a deeper concavity which accommodates a process on the scutum (Gale, 2014, p.
 11).